Ramseyyyyy/Ramseyyyyy/README.md

 - 👋 Hi, I’m @Ramseyyyyy
-- 👀 I’m interested in programming
+- 👀 I’m interested in becoming a programmer
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 How to reach me @mr.edwardcabrera22@gmail.com

 <!---
 Ramseyyyyy/Ramseyyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.